iikare/nodumi/README.md

 Cross-compilation will require you to recompile raylib for the target platform.
 The current build script assumes you are building on a Linux environment with raylib installed in the appropriate directories (`/lib/libraylib.so` and `/usr/include/raylib.h`).

-Cross-compilation will require you to recompile raylib for the target platform.
-The current build script assumes you are building on a Linux environment with raylib installed in the appropriate directories (`/lib/libraylib.so` and `/usr/include/raylib.h`).

 Note that CIEDE2000 is only required if `COLDIST_CIE00` is defined at compile-time, and you wish to use the CIEDE2000 deltaE color-distance algorithm in generating a color palette from a background image.